Résumé

 Independent Research:

-- Independently provided research professionals writing and editorial aid for over fifty papers, theses, and reviews.
+• Independently provided research professionals writing and editorial aid for over seventy papers, theses, reviews, and presentations.

 Integrated Marketing Certificate, University of Chicago Graham School of General Studies, Chicago IL, June 2010